The MIEBO difference

 LONG LASTING

-Resides in tears for up to 6 hours (PK rabbit study)2,3*
+Resides in tears for at least 6 hours (PK rabbit study)3,7*

 Detection of MIEBO in Tears